brown-cs-224/Path-Stencil/submission-final.md

 ### Output Comparison
 Run the program with the specified `.ini` config file to compare your output against the reference images.
 The program should automatically save to the correct path for the images to appear in the table below.

-If you aren't using the Qt framework, you may also produce your outputs otherwise so long as you place them in the correct directories as specified in the table.
+If you are not using the Qt framework, you may also produce your outputs otherwise so long as you place them in the correct directories as specified in the table.
+In this case, please also describe how your code can be run to reproduce your outputs

 > Qt Creator users: If your program can't find certain files or you aren't seeing your output images appear, make sure to:<br/>
 > 1. Set your working directory to the project directory